 Further information can be obtained from ASIC on 1300 300 630.

-Before commencing proceedings in court, notice of intention to sue should be given to the other party (this does not apply in relation to a counterclaim, a third party claim, a claim for non compliance with an EPA, or a claim under the Worker's Liens Act 1893 (SA)).
+Before commencing a minor civil action in court, the applicant must give the respondent a written notice of intention to commence legal proceedings (this does not apply in some specific circumstances or where there is a statutory time limit for the proceedings of not more than 3 months) [r 332.3(3)(f)].
 This notice gives the other party 21 days in which to try and resolve the matter or seek mediation.

-If no notice of intention to sue is given, the filing fee (the amount you pay the Court to lodge the claim) will not be recoverable, even if the action is eventually successful.
+If no notice of intention to sue is given, the filing fee (the amount the applicant pays the Court to lodge the claim) may not be recoverable, even if the action is eventually successful [r 332.3(4)]..

-Notice of intention to sue can be given by EITHER filling out and serving a Final Notice of Claim (Form 1A) OR sending a Letter of Demand.
+Notice of intention to sue can be given by EITHER filling out and serving a Final Notice (Form P1) OR sending written notice of intention to commence legal action (i.e. a Letter of Demand).

-A Final Notice of Claim gives notice to the defendant of the nature of your claim and that you intend to start an action against them (see below for information specific to personal injury claims).
+A Final Notice (Form P1) gives notice to the respondent of the nature of your claim and that you intend to start an action against them (see below for information specific to personal injury claims).
 This form can be obtained from the Magistrates Court Registry or over the Internet.
-There is a cost for the form ($21.10 if filed using the online portal; $51.00 if filed through the Court Registry).
-You can also use the online pre-lodgement system.
+There is a cost for the form ($23.10* if filed using the online court portal; $55.50* if filed through the Court Registry).

-After serving the form on the defendant, you must wait a minimum 21 days for a response before taking any further action.
+After serving the Final Notice on the respondent, the applicant must wait a minimum 21 days for a response before taking any further action.

-If you use Form 1A to give notice of your claim, the free mediation service provided by the Magistrates Court may be used to resolve the matter, if both parties agree to attend.
-Information about the option to use mediation is given to the defendant on the Form 1A.
-You can also get more information about the Mediation Service from the Court on 8204 2444.
+If the applicant uses Form P1 to give notice of the claim, the mediation service provided by the Magistrates Court may be used to resolve the matter, if both parties agree to attend.
+Information about the option to use mediation is given to the respondent on the Form P1.
+Parties can also get more information about the Mediation Service from the Court on 8204 2444.

-If you want to try to resolve the claim informally, ask the Mediation Unit to approach the other side for you to see if they are willing to participate.
+If the parties want to try to resolve the claim informally, they may ask the Mediation Unit to approach the other side to see if they are willing to participate.
 Remember that mediation is not compulsory and there is no way to force someone to participate if they do not want to.

-You must post the form yourself - the court will not do it for you.
-There are two ways you can serve a Final Notice of Claim or letter of demand:
+The applicant must post the form to the respondent - the court will not do it.
+There are three ways an applicant can serve a Final Notice of Claim or pre-action written notice [r 61.3]:

 Keep a copy of the document and make a record of the date it was sent.
 A posted document is assumed to have been received by the person it is addressed to.

-You may wish to include information about the defendant's options, for example going to mediation.
-Note that the Magistrates Court's free mediation service is not available unless you use Form 1A to give notice of your intention to sue.
+The applicant may wish to include information about the respondent's options, for example going to mediation.
+Court mediation is available in the Magistrates Court.
+Depending on the type of matter this may be at not cost or there may be a fee.
 However, you may use free community mediation services to resolve the matter.

-Below is a sample letter of demand for a debt (for other types of disputes, please seek legal advice):
+Below is a sample Pre-Action Notice for a debt owed (for other types of disputes, please seek legal advice):

 Dear [put the name of the other person here],

-Please arrange payment of the above amount within 21 days of the date of this letter.
+Please arrange payment of the above amount [provide details of your preferred payment method i.e. bank account details, payment by bank cheque etc. ] within 21 days of the date of this written notice.
 If I do not receive payment I intend to commence legal proceedings to recover the debt and my legal costs.
+If legal proceedings are commenced against you and you are unsuccessful in defending the claim, you should be aware the Court may order you to pay the costs of legal proceedings.

-This letter does not have to be filed in the court, and can be sent directly to the defendant by regular post or it can be given personally to the defendant.
-The plaintiff should keep a copy of the letter.
+The Pre-Action Notice does not have to be filed in the court, and can be served on the respondent by sending by express post, by email, or by personal service.
+The applicant should keep a copy of the written notice.
+See 'Service of the Final Notice' above

 Personal Injury Matters